jleeson/rollup-plugin-html-literals/README.md

 Projects such as `lit-html` make use of template literals, and in order to decrease bundle size, you need to minify the html markup you write in those template literals.
-The current solution for rollup, appears to be `rollup-plugin-minify-html-literals` but this plugin does not support Rollup v2, and instead is built to support Rollup v0.
+The current solution for rollup, appears to be `rollup-plugin-minify-html-literals` but this plugin does not support newer versions of Rollup.
 This plugin acts to solve the compatiblity issue, support newer versions of Rollup and maintain active support.

 ---